scollier/Summit2014OSEonOSPViaHeat/scott/03-Configure-Host-Networking.md

     ovs-vsctl show
     ip a

 Here you will notice that out of the box, packstack does not configure the interfaces.
-In it's current state, *em1* has the IP address.
-We need to migrate that IP address to the *br-em1* interface.
+In it's current state, the single Ethernet interface has an IP address from the classroom DHCP server.
+We need to migrate that IP address to the *br-public* interface.

 **Set up the interfaces on the server:**

-For this lab, we will need 3 interfaces.  *ifcfg-em1* will be associated with the *ifcfg-br-em1* bridge.
-Ensure the *ifcfg-em1* and *ifcfg-br-em1* files look as follows.
-The ifcfg-br-em1 file will have to be created - it does not exist out of box.
+For this lab we will need 3 interfaces.
+The DHCP interface will likely be *em1* or *eth0* or somethign similar.
+These instructions will assume *em1*.
+The configuration file *ifcfg-em1* will be associated with the *ifcfg-br-public* bridge.
+Ensure the *ifcfg-em1* and *ifcfg-br-public* files look as follows.
+The *ifcfg-br-public* file will have to be created - it does not exist out of box.
 The three files on the host should look exactly the same as what is listed below.

-Create the file **/etc/sysconfig/network-scripts/ifcfg-br-em1** with the following contents:
+Create the file **/etc/sysconfig/network-scripts/ifcfg-br-public** with the following contents:

-    DEVICE="br-em1"
+    DEVICE="br-public"
     ONBOOT="yes"
     DEVICETYPE=ovs
     TYPE="OVSBridge"
     OVSBOOTPROTO="static"
-    IPADDR="172.10.0.1"
+    IPADDR="172.16.0.1"
     NETMASK="255.255.0.0"
     OVSDHCPINTERFACES="em1"